marianleica/blueribbonbase/README.md

 # Dive into your new IT journey: Get a mentor to quicken your learning, or a sidekick to assist you on your quest

-Welcome to **Blue Ribbon Basep** digital tribe page!
+Welcome to **Blue Ribbon Base** digital tribe page!
 Here, students can find a wealth of materials and scheduled guidance designed to help you grow your IT technical skills.
 Our program offers a variety of instructor-led online technical sessions, facilitations, and practical workshops, all aimed at providing comprehensive learning support, and hands-on real-life scenario experience.

 Whether you're looking to deepen your understanding of a specific topic or seeking guidance on your career path, our mentorship resources are here to help you succeed.